girlscript-blr/BuildWithGSBlr-Raahat/contributing.md

   `github.com/<your_github_username>/code-with-gsblr-covid-a-thon`

-- **Clone the repository**: Clone the repository by copying the clone link (find it against the name of the repository on the right) and using it as mentioned in below CLI command
+- **Clone the repository**: Clone the repository in your local machine by using the below CLI command

   `git clone https://github.com/<your-username>/code-with-gsblr-covid-a-thon`